confluence/tonguefish/README.md

 There is no state; links appear as visited or unvisited according to your browser history.
 This is imperfect for various reasons, but a core design principle: it's trivial to implement, and eliminates the inbox zero mentality (which I personally dislike) from feed browsing.

-Feeds are configured in a TOML file.
-Currently there is no tool for adding a feed from a URL, but I may write one.
+Feeds are configured in a [TOML](https://toml.io/en/) file.
+Currently there is no tool for adding a feed from a URL, or for importing feeds from an OPML file, but I may add this option to the script.

 The page can be configured to refresh periodically using a meta header.
 Updating the feeds has to be configured separately (for example with `cron`).